joshbruce/fourth-earth-raw/public/content.md

 ## Skills and tools

 Fourth Earth RAW seeks to be a generic system that allows for rapid start and evolution; therefore, there is no predefined set of skills and tools.
 Further, the presumption is that any character can attempt anything, only the probabilities of success are changed.
 When a character attempts something, capture that as a skill, let them gain ranks in it.
+If another character wants to try the same thing, let them add that to their list of skills, and gain ranks in it.
 We find this beats having a large list of skills and having to choose a subset to become practiced in.

-It's recommended that skills be limited to 3 ranks and tools be limited to 1.
-Ranks increase as described in the Dice pools section.
+The maximum dice in a dice pool is bound by the maximum number of ranks in total for skills, tools, and any other contributing factor.

+Every successful attempt of an action with a challenge level greater than the current rank adds 1 point toward the next rank.
+Points are earned based on the initial challenge level as long as the initial challenge level was greater than 0.
+Points are still earned if the challenge level is reduced to 0.
+Ranks fill from lowest to highest, one point at a time.
+The number of points per rank should be greater than 1, high enough that earning ranks feels like learning not grinding, and consistent across all ranks.

+Consider an action with an initial challenge level of 0; no proficiency point is earned.
+Consider a character with no ranks toward an action with an initial challenge level of 1 who spends 1 battery point to reduce it to 0; at least 1 proficiency point is earned toward the first rank.
+Consider the same character with 1 rank toward an action with an initial challenge level of 1 who succeeds on the roll with 2 dice; no proficiency point is earned.
+Same character, same rank, and an action with an initial challenge level of 2 who succeeeds on the roll with 2 dice; 1 proficiency point is earned.

+Characters also have the ability to gain proficiency in using one or more tools.
 Tools should reduce the challenge level of an action by 1 or more; a character could widdle wood using their fingernails and it would be easier with a knife.
 Proficiency in a tool should not necessarily be tied to the action performed.
+This proficiency is indicated as ranks on the tool itself.
+This separation simulates the separation between general knowledge in a skill and specific knowledge in a tool.

 For example, a grave digger is probably proficient in using a shovel to dig graves.
 When the zombie hoards begin roaming the Earth, the grave digger should be afforded a slight advantage when braining a zombie with a shovel; of course, over time, the grave digger's digging proficiency might decrease while their proficiency in using a blunt weapon increases.
 The digger may also take a hit to their probabilities if they switch from the shovel to a baseball bat or even more if switching to a gun.

+It's recommended that players and narrators determine the pool capacity, subtract 1, then split the remaining dice between skill and tool ranks, with skills having more ranks than tools.

 ## Interacting with other living beings